-Alzheimers treatment, potential cure from alternative medicine.
-Alzheimer's news, information, therapy, study and research.
-Positive effects of galantamine and cocoa flavanols on Alzheimer's.
+Here you'll find Alzheimers treatments from alternative medicine, niacinamide as a potential cure, Alzheimer's therapies, news, information, study and research.
+Information on the positive effects of galantamine and cocoa flavanols on Alzheimer's, more.

 As an Alzheimers treatment, large doses of niacinamide, also known as nicotinamide, a form of vitamin B3, "cured" Alzheimers disease in mice, reports health researcher/reporter Dr. David Williams.
 (Note: Niacinamide is NOT the same as niacin.
 Do not confuse the two.)
 "Rarely do you hear researchers using the word 'cured,' but that's exactly what happened," says Dr. Williams.
 "At the end of the Alzheimer's research study, the diseased mice that were treated with niacinamide performed just as well in memory tests as healthy mice.
 The niacinamide not only protected their brains from further memory loss, it also restored lost memory function."